In recent years, most new premium rods have been designed to maximise distance and line speed, but the Orvis Helios 3.

 First released in 2017, breaks this trend.
 Instead, Orvis aimed to tackle the accuracy and precision of the Orvis fly fishing rods, with the aim to make even the beginner fly fisherman an excellent caster and bring fly fishing to a wider audience.

 We like to keep you up to date on Orvis fly rod reviews so we’ve reviewed the Orvis Helios III here for you, to see if it truly stands up to the hype.
-Read on for the ultimate fly rods review.
+Read on for the Fly Fisher Pro review of the Helios 3.

 Things To Consider Before Buying a Premium Fly Rod